wuuthraad-x/runfabric/README.md

 -----
 #Predictive maintenance repo

---> The repo contains the code used for the solution, a detailed document predictive maintenance.pdf
+> The repo contains the code used for the solution, a document with vizualizations can be found as **predictive maintenance.pdf**

 Problem we are addressing :